flaxsearch/flaxcode/flax_search_clients/php/docs/tutorial/tutorial.rst

 The Flax Search Service Client for PHP (FSSC-PHP) is a library to simplify working with the Flax Search Service (FSS) in PHP.
 This tutorial assumes that FSS and FSSC-PHP have been installed and tested, and introduces working with the API through a simple example application.
+The script is also available as tutorial.php in this directory, and can be run with:

+    $ php tutorial.php

 Basic Concepts
 --------------